-Bullish vs Bearish are common terms used in the investing lexicon.
-You may have heard the terms used while listening to CNBC or reading the Wall Street Journal.
+Bullish and Bearish are standard terms used in the investing lexicon.
+If you want to become an investor, you must understand basic investment terms.
+You may have heard these terms used while listening to CNBC or reading the Wall Street Journal.

-Let’s take a look at the definition bullish vs bearish and the history of the two terms.
+Let’s look at the definition of bullish vs. bearish and the history of the two terms.

 What Does It Mean To Be Bullish?

 When someone says they are Bullish, they believe an individual stock, industry sector, or the overall market will go up in value.